 support and information from our friendly staff through our Virtual Enquiry Desk.

-We have a wide range of online resources available - you can browse over 500,000 ebooks and around 25,000 ejournals, ensuring you can access the information you need online.
+We have a wide range of online resources available - you can browse over 850,000 eBooks and around 25,000 eJournals, ensuring you can access the information you need online.

-For students who are studying online and not currently living in a DH postcode, postal loans, postal returns and scan and deliver services are available to help you access the resources you need.
+If you are studying online as part of a distance learning programme, postal loans, postal returns and scan and deliver services are available to help you access the resources you need.
+Visit our Request guide for more details on accessing items.

 Research access at Barker Research Library (at Palace Green Library), 5 The College, Ushaw College and Oriental Museum is available by pre-booked appointment.